prismicio/reactjs-blog/README.md

 > $ npm run build
 ```

-### Get started with prismic.io
+### Get started with Prismic

-You can find out how to get started with prismic.io from [our React documentation](https://prismic.io/docs/reactjs/getting-started/getting-started-from-scratch).
+You can find out how to get started with Prismic from [our React documentation](https://prismic.io/docs/reactjs/getting-started/getting-started-from-scratch).

 ### Licence